Muukid/muTrueType/README.md

 mutt is licensed under public domain or MIT, whichever you prefer.
 More information is provided in the accompanying file `license.md` and at the bottom of `muTrueType.h`.

+# Known bugs and limitations

+This section covers all of the known bugs and limitations of mutt.

+## Instruction support

+Currently, mutt does not have any built-in way to execute any TrueType instructions.

 ## Licensing of demo resources

 The resources used by the demos may differ from licensing of the demos themselves; in that context, their licenses apply, with licensing of each file available as a separate file with the same name, but with no filename extension.